Danyabikaram/azure-ai-chatbot/README.md

 ## Deploying Python Azure Function App for Chatbot
-To deploy the code into a function app in azure, follow the steps mentioned in the file "Steps to deploy python azure function app for chatbot".
+To deploy the code into a function app in azure, follow the steps mentioned in the file "Steps to deploy python azure function app for chatbot" in the terminalof the __init_ file.

 ## Architecture
 The chatbot uses Azure Functions to handle user input, calls Azure OpenAI for response generation, integrates with Cognitive Search and Document Intelligence for RAG-based context, uses Cosmos DB for session history andleverages Azure Speech Service for speech-to-text and text-to-speech capabilities.